emre-demirbag/SimpleWebParserHTML/README.md

 This code captures everyday questions (clues)  of New York Times Mini Crossword Puzzle (https://www.nytimes.com/crosswords/game/mini)

 It checks for the html tags to get the information of each clues.
-It exports a list of clues to text file
+It exports a list of clues to html file

 ## Environment Requirement & Dependencies